I’m always left in awe by the most brutally real mystery of my world: the Tube.

 “Please mind the gap between the train and the platform.”
 Of course, I do.

 I slip through the shuffling zombies.
-They don’t see the way my hand caresses the cold metal pole, or how I spin and land on the long seat.
-The carriage isn’t full.
-I can still see out.
+They don’t see the soft motion of my hand as my fingers curl around the cold metal pole, spinning once before I land on the long bench.

 “Mind the closing doors.”

-We race through the earth’s darkness.
-Hundreds of tons of soil above us.
-People, traffic, cities.
-Yet here, inside the belly of the long monster, all is peaceful.
+Yet here, inside the belly of the long monster, everything is calm.
 Hauntingly so.

 “The next station is Holborn.
 Please have your tickets ready for inspection.”

 The magic fades.
-Along with the others, I reach for my pocket out of habit.
-I flash my travelcard at the terminal.
-The gate opens.
-The woman on the right looks at me for a moment but she turns away without expression.
+With the others, I reach for my pocket out of habit and tap my travelcard on the terminal.

 I am invisible.

-The wind gives me one final nudge, gentle but firm.
+The wind gives me a small farewell push – gentle, but certain.
 Yes.
-It sees me.
-Feels me, as I feel it.
+It sees me, feels me, as I feel it.
+I reach my hand back and stroke the air.

 I will return.